 Wind has been used as a power source for thousands of years in the form of sailboats and windmills.
 Somewhere in 500-900 the Persians and Chinese used wind powered grain mills and water pumps.
 The first windmills were four blades and a tail or weathervane to turn into the wind.
 Daniel Halladay is credited with the first manufactured windmill in the US in 1854.
 The first electricity generating wind turbine was invented in 1888 in Cleveland, Ohio by Charles F. Brush.
 Containing 144 wood rotor blades with a 50 foot diameter, the windmill generated 12 kW of power.

 Today, wind power can cost as little as $35 per megawatt hour MWh, which is significantly less than the $50 per MWh of natural gas and still lower than the $37 per MWh of coal.
 Of course, the financial savings is just one benefit, as both coal and natural gas are nonrenewable energy sources, the exploration and extraction of them costs us much more due to the environmental impact.

 More than 75% of running wind turbines are constructed with gear systems containing lubricating gear oil.
 Older turbines do not have filtration systems and the contamination buildup in the system stays in the system and on the gearbox, generating even more contamination.

 Newer wind turbines generally have an oil filter in the gear oil cooling system.
 Keeping the oil temperature low requires a filter with proper efficiency.
-Because oil types used in the gearboxes are high viscosity gear oils like mineral, semisynthetic and synthetic, a filter pump with a bypass valve tested down to 30o C is generally necessary.
+Because oil types used in the gearboxes are high viscosity gear oils like mineral, semisynthetic and synthetic, a filter pump with a bypass valve tested down to negative 30 degrees Celsius is generally necessary.